-Definition Guidelines Reserves are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined conditions.
-Reserves must satisfy four criteria: discovered, recoverable, commercial, and remaining based on the development project(s) applied.
-Reserves are further categorized in accordance with the level of certainty associated with the estimates and may be sub-classified based on project maturity and/or characterized by the development and production status.
+Guidelines Definition Class/Sub-Class to the continuous tion the continuous tion to the continuous to the coording ment ecording mended district the continuous ties a continuou ties be be commercial, and remaining based on the development project(s) applied.
+Reserves are further categorized in accordance with the level of certainty associated with the estimates and may be sub-classified based on project rand/or characterized by the development and production status.
 To be included in the Reserves class, a project must be sufficiently defined to establish its commercial viability (see Section 2.1.2, Determination of Commerciality).
-This includes the requirement that there is evidence of firm intention to proceed with development within a reasonable time-frame.
-A reasonable time-frame for the initiation of development depends on the specific circumstances and varies according to the scope of the project.
-While five years is recommended as a benchmark, a longer time-frame could be applied where, for example, development of an economic project is deferred at the option of the producer for, among other things, market-related reasons or to meet contractual or strategic objectives.
+This include the requirement that there is evidence of firm intention proceed with development within a reasonable time-frame.
+A reasonable time-frame for the initiation of development depends on the specific circumstances and varies accost to the scope of the project.
+While five years is recomment as a benchmark, a longer time-frame could be applied we for example, development of an economic project is defeat the option of the producer for, among other things, mark related reasons or to meet contractual or strategic object.
 In all cases, the justification for classification as Reserves should be clearly documented.
 To be included in the Reserves class, there must be a high confidence in the commercial maturity and economic producibility of the reservoir as supported by actual production or formation tests.
-In certain cases, Reserves may be assigned on the basis of well logs and/or core analysis that indicate that the subject reservoir is hydrocarbon-bearing and is analogous to reservoirs in the same area that are producing or have demonstrated ر د د Reserves are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined
+In certain cases, Reserves Reserves are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined conditions.
+Class/Sub-Class Reserves nconera necome de verse e e e e e e e e e e e e e e e e e e Section 2.1.2, Determination of Commerciality).
+This incompression the requirement that there is evidence of firm intention proceed with development within a reasonable time-frame.
+A reasonable time-frame for the initiation of development depends on the specific circumstances and varies account to the scope of the project.
+While five years is recommendated as a benchmark, a longer time-frame could be applied where for example, development of an economic project is dear the option of the producer for, among other things, marked reasons or to meet contractual or strategic object In all cases, the justification for classification as Reserves should be clearly documented.
+To be included in the Reserves class, there must be a high confidence in the commercial maturity and economic producibility of the reservoir as supported by actual

-1 These Definitions and Guidelines are extracted from the full Petroleum Resources Management System (revised June 2018) document.
+1 These Definitions and Guidelines are extracted from the full Petroleum Resources Management System (revised June 2018 v1.03) document.